 Who is Jess Gillam, the saxophonist?
 Recordings, age, concerts and social media

-This year, she was the recipient of a Classic Brit Award in the Sound of Classical Poll 2018, which recognises the best emerging artists in classical music.
-She was also the first-ever saxophonist to reach the final of BBC Young Musician.
+In 2018, she was the recipient of a Classic Brit Award in the Sound of Classical Poll, which recognises the best emerging artists in classical music.
+She was also the first-ever saxophonist to reach the final of Young Musician of the Year.

-She records exclusively for Decca Classics, and is about to release her debut album with the record label.
+She records exclusively for Decca Classics, and released her debut album, Rise, with the record label in 2019.

 Where did Jess study saxophone?

-Jess studies at the Royal Northern College of Music with an ABRSM scholarship, and is mentored by respected saxophonist and composer John Harle.
+Jess studies at Guildhall School of Music & Drama with an ABRSM scholarship, and is mentored by respected saxophonist and composer John Harle.